Funxal/alx-system_engineering-devops/0x00-shell_basics/README.md

-./3-listfiles is listing the content of the current working directory in long format ./4-listmorefiles is listing all files(hidden and non hidden) ./5-listfilesdigitonly is is displaying all files in long format with user and group IDs
+./3-listfiles is listing the content of the current working directory in long format ./4-listmorefiles is listing all files(hidden and non hidden) ./5-listfilesdigitonly is is displaying all files in long format with user and group IDs ./6-firstdirectory is creating a directory(my_first_directory) in tmp directory from current directory